noanabeshima/mesa-misalignment-environment/README.md

 if you're using a GPU.

 Use `python <file>.py --help` for information on how to play the environment yourself (`play.py`), run a policy for some number of episodes to collect data (`run_policy.py`), or replicate the training process (`train_policy.py`).

+More samples of the learned policy and a random policy can be found in `mesa-misalignment-environment/policy_gifs`.

 Thank you to 0x72 for almost all of the art!
 It was downloaded from [here](https://0x72.itch.io/dungeontileset-ii).